mrismanaziz/Reforestation/README.md

-## I was just looking at my ceiling.
-Not sure if it’s the best ceiling in the world, but it’s definitely up there.
+## What did one wall say to the other wall?
+I'll meet you at the corner!